Exploring national parks and working on a reforestation project

 Level of difficulty

 The treks are not technical.
-However, the walking days are long and Cerro Chirripó involves a significant amount of ascent (2.6 km up to 3820m).
+However, the walking days are sometimes long.
 Therefore, a good level of fitness is essential.

 Throughout this adventure, we’ll stay in shared rooms.
-In Chirripo and Corcovado National parks, these will be dormitory-style with bunk beds.
 Sleeping space throughout the trip will be shared – from two to four people per room.

 Costs & Inclusions

 The cost of this trip is £2995.
 This includes all food, drinking water, transport and accommodation for 12 days.

 Other drinks (alcoholic or otherwise) are not included.

 Flights are not included.